razaaliraza/razaaliraza.github.io/index.md

   feature: trees.jpg
 ---

 I am currently in the System and Architecture Lab (SAL) at Samsung Advanced Institute of Technology (SAIT), working on OS and HPC research.
-I can be reached at ali dot raza at samsung dot com.
+I can still be reached at aliraza at bu dot edu.
 <br />
 <br />